Minimal genus relative trisections of corks: Introduction

 \begin{qst} For a given smooth $4$-manifold, what is its trisection genus? \end{qst}

 In this paper, we answer the above question for the Akbulut cork.

 \begin{thm} The trisection genus of the Akbulut cork is $3$. \end{thm}

-As far as we know, this is the first example of contractible $4$-manifolds whose trisection genera are determined except for the $4$-ball.
+As far as we know, this is the first example of a contractible $4$-manifold whose trisection genus is determined except for the $4$-ball.
 A cork is a pair of a contractible $4$-manifold and a smooth involution on the boundary.
 By using corks, one can construct exotic (i.e., homeomorphic but not diffeomorphic) smooth structures of $4$-manifolds.
 It is well known that the Akbulut cork is the first example of a cork (\cite{Akb91_1}).
 Details about corks will be described in Subsection~\ref{subsec:Corks}.
 In addition, we show the following theorem.

 \begin{thm} There are infinitely many corks with trisection genus $3$. \end{thm}